diegoperea20/diegoperea20/README.md

 # **Hello there 👋 , World 🌱**
-### Curious Mechatronic engineer student  with specialization in artificial intelligence (in process) who loves to learn, adapts and grows in his knowledge, effective leader who knows how to identify when it is time to lead.
+### Curious Mechatronic engineer  with specialization in artificial intelligence (in process) who loves to learn, adapts and grows in his knowledge, effective leader who knows how to identify when it is time to lead.
 Prioritizes growth over stability.
 Innovative thinking.
 Able to work in a team and self-manage :smile: .

 ```python
 print("hello world")